Translate

 The tide is out, and so is this Water Rail, Rallus aquaticus.

-It's a great place to Birdwatch, especially when the sun is shining, which is a great deal of the time!
+It's a great place to Birdwatch, especially when the sun is shining, which is often!

 One of natures greatest wonders, Common Cranes (Grus grus) on their migration.